OCCRL Staff and Affiliates

 Program Coordinator for Pathways to Results

-Edmund Graham is a research assistant working on the Pathways to Results and STEM Career and College Readiness projects at the Office of Community College Research and Leadership (OCCRL).
+Edmund Graham coordinates the Pathways to Results project and is on the minority-serving community colleges research team.
+Previously he contributed to the STEM Career and College Readiness (CCR) project at the Office of Community College Research and Leadership (OCCRL).
 Mr. Graham is an EdD student in higher education at the University of Illinois at Urbana-Champaign.
 He received a BS in marketing from Grambling State University and MEd in work and human resource education from the University of Minnesota, Twin Cities.
 Prior to working with OCCRL, Mr. Graham served as a student affairs administrator.
 His research interests include college student development, retention, and persistence.

-Professor of Education Policy, Organization and Leadership, Director of the Pathways Resource Center
+Professor of Education Policy, Organization and Leadership, and Director of the Pathways Resource Center

 Donald G. Hackmann serves as the director of Pathways Resource Center for the Office of Community College Research and Leadership at the University of Illinois at Urbana-Champaign.
 He is a professor of educational administration in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana-Champaign.
 He is a former middle school mathematics teacher, middle level principal, and high school principal, having served in school districts in the states of Missouri and Illinois.
 His research interests include leadership preparation program characteristics and reforms, educational leadership faculty characteristics, instructional supervision, school improvement, and the role of school leaders in promoting college and career readiness.
 He has worked closely with several Illinois high schools, assisting school leaders with implementing school improvement reforms and developing teacher leaders.
 He received his Doctor of Education degree in educational administration from the University of Missouri-Columbia.